christianjensenv/christianjensenv.github.io/essays/Shocking.md

 <img class="ui massive centered floated rounded image" src="/images/signout.png" alt="">
 <p style="text-align:center">Sign Out</p>

+### My Contributions to Virtual Manoa Coders
+*My contributions to my old group before the move*

+For this group, the contributions delivered by me:

+Created a car comparator page which showed pros and cons of each type of car, electric and gas.
+I also updated the github.io page with the updates we had then.

 ### My Contributions
 *We used the milestone project structure which consists of issues to keep ourselves on track*